Sachyamdh/Static-Recipe-Website-/README.md

 # Static Recipe Website

 Welcome to the Static Recipe Website!
 This website is designed to showcase various recipes along with their ingredients.
-The information is fetched from a JSON API.
+The information is fetched from a remote JSON API.

 ## Features